hydradatabase/docs/guides/key-performance-indicators-with-sigma.md

 * YoY Net Profit Growth (card)
 * QoQ Revenue Growth (time-series line chart)

-Your KPI's will most likely differ, but this will serve as a foundation for the development of more metrics regarding your business.
+Your KPI's will most likely differ, but this will hopefully serve as a foundation for the development of more metrics.

 ## Setup